artistwhocodes/HP_Quiz/README.md

 # HPQuiz

+✨✨Welcome!✨✨
+Have you ever played the Sorting Hat quiz?
+Yes?
+No?
+Regardless, you'll be able to experience that with a Harry Potter Sorting Hat terminal version!
+🦁 ✨ 🦅 ✨ 🐿 ✨ 🐍
+You'll not only be sorted to your house but have many options to learn about your house.
+Those sources will be presented on your terminal through the power of Nokogiri, Ruby, Pottermore, and moi.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/HP_Quiz`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+To experiment with that code, run `./bin/run` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Have fun!~

 ## Installation